 A claim for benefits is a request for Plan benefits that is made in accordance with the Plan's claims procedures.
 Please note that the following are not considered claims for benefits:

-- inquiries about the Plan's provisions or eligibility that are unrelated to any specific benefit claim, - a request for prior approval of a benefit that does not require prior approval by the Plan, and - presentation of a prescription to be filled at a pharmacy that is part of the CVS Caremark network of participating pharmacies.
-However, if you believe that your prescription has not been filled by a participating pharmacy in accordance with the terms of the Plan, in whole or in part, you may file a claim using the procedures described on this page and the following pages.
+- inquiries about the Plan's provisions or eligibility that are unrelated to any specific benefit claim, and - a request for prior approval of a benefit that does not require prior approval by the Plan.